Jamie Lee Curtis: 1980s: Scream queen and established actress

-1990–1999: Continued success and True Lies
+1990s: Continued box-office successes

 Curtis received positive reviews for her performance in the action thriller Blue Steel (1990), which was directed by Kathryn Bigelow.
 The following year, she appeared in My Girl, opposite her Trading Places co-star Dan Aykroyd.
 The film was a great commercial success and was followed by a sequel, My Girl 2, in 1994.
 In 1992, Curtis starred alongside Mel Gibson in the romantic fantasy film Forever Young.
 The following year, she appeared in the psychological thriller Mother's Boys.

 Curtis received a Golden Globe Award for her work in the 1994 action-comedy film True Lies, directed by James Cameron.
 The film was a critical and commercial success, becoming the 3rd highest-grossing film of 1994.
 Her performance also earned Curtis her first Screen Actors Guild Award nomination.
 She earned another Golden Globe Award nomination for her work in TNT's adaptation of the Wendy Wasserstein play The Heidi Chronicles (1995).
 In 1996, Curtis starred in the family comedy film House Arrest and appeared in an episode of the sitcom The Drew Carey Show.

 Curtis appeared in Fierce Creatures in 1997, alongside her three A Fish Called Wanda costars: John Cleese, Kevin Kline, and Michael Palin.
 While the film was a modest commercial success, grossing $40 million worldwide against a $25 million budget, 53% of critics gave it positive reviews on Rotten Tomatoes.
 That same year, Curtis was inducted into the Fangoria Hall of Fame.

 In 1998, she starred in the CBS television film Nicholas' Gift, for which she received a Primetime Emmy Award nomination, and reprised her role of Laurie Strode for the third time in Halloween H20: 20 Years Later.
 That same year, Curtis received a star on the Hollywood Walk of Fame.
 In 1999, she starred in the science fiction horror film Virus, which was a critical and commercial flop.
 Curtis has since stated that she regrets starring in the film.